Find a job

 Who can apply: Aboriginal and Torres Strait Islander final year students in Bachelor of Human Services or Social Work

-The job: Child Safety Officer with the Department of Communities, Child Safety and Disability Services
+The job: Child Safety Officer with the Department of Child Safety, Youth and Women

 Queensland Police Service Indigenous Police Cadetship